Metrojet Flight 9268: Incident

-Wreckage was scattered over 20 km2, with the forward section about 5 km from the tail, indicating that the aircraft had broken up during flight.
+Wreckage was scattered over 20 km2, with the forward section about 5 km from the tail, indicating that the aircraft had disintegrated during flight.
 Aerial images of the wreckage broadcast on RT indicated that the wings were intact until impact.
-The debris pattern, combined with an initial interpretation of the aircraft's abrupt changes in altitude and airspeed, reinforced the presumption that the aircraft's tail separated during flight and fell separately.
+The debris pattern, combined with an initial interpretation of the aircraft's abrupt changes in altitude and airspeed, reinforced the presumption that the tail separated during flight and fell separately.